-An important priority within the process of deinstitutionalization is to be expanded also to the institutions that provide care to children, youth and adults with physical disabilities.
-For that purpose, it is necessary to develop programs for assessing (determining) the remaining functionality of these persons (some of them have been placed in these institutions for even more than 15 years), the level of their education, working skills and potentials, as well to provide appropriate/tailored training programs for the professionals for planning, development of individual plans for psycho-social support and training, professional and work-oriented rehabilitation.
+As one of the priorities within the process of deinstitutionalization, is to expand it also within the other institutions that provide care to persons with different types of disabilities, mainly institutions that provide care to children, to youth and adults with physical disabilities.
+For that purpose, it is necessary to developed programs that shall provide assessment of the remaining functionality of these persons (some of them have been placed in these institutions for even more than 15 years), the level of their education, working skills and potentials, as well to provide suitable training programs for professionals for planning, preparation of individual plans for psycho-social support and training, professional and work-oriented rehabilitation.

-It is also necessary to provide the legal pre-conditions for financing the rehabilitation programs, which will lead to developing rehabilitation services - specialized and tailored to the individual needs of the beneficiaries placed in these residential social care institutions.
+It is also necessary to provide the legal pre-conditions for financing the rehabilitation programs, which will lead to developing rehabilitation services - specialized and tailored to the individual needs of the users of social care in these institutions.

-The institutions within the psychiatric area, providing care to persons with impaired mental, in many aspects differ from the social protection institutions that provide care for persons with disabilities.
+The institutions within the psychiatric domain, providing care to persons with mental disorder, in various aspects differ from the social protection institutions that provide care for other types of disabilities.

-The health institutions providing care for persons with mental health impairments have predominant medical character and in Macedonia, these are the psychiatric hospitals or clinical hospitals with sections (hospital wards) for these persons.
+These institutions that provide care for persons with mental disabilities in Macedonia have predominant medical character and these are the psychiatric hospitals or clinical hospitals with sections (hospital wards) for these persons.

-These institutions are being financed by the health-care sector and they do not have developed social services.
-One of the reasons for institutionalization of these persons is also the lack of social services, health-care and home-based care services and support within the local community, which leads to social exclusion and discrimination of people with mental disorders.
-Due to these reasons, it is necessary to start with implementation of policies and measures for transformation of these institutions that provide residential care for persons with mental disorders, as well.
-To initiate the development of suitable programs for work-related (occupational) rehabilitation and psycho-social support for these persons, as well as to develop systems for community-based support, mainly social services for assistance and support within the place of residence.
+They have been financed by the health-care sector and they do not have developed social services, thus one of the reasons for institutionalization of these persons is the lack of social services within the local community, which leads to social exclusion and discrimination of people with mental disorders.
+Due to these reasons, it is necessary to start with implementation of policies and measures for transformation of these institutions that provide care for people with mental disorders, as well.
+To initiate developing suitable programs for work-related rehabilitation and psycho-social support of these persons, as well as to develop systems for community-based support, mainly social services for assistance and support in the place of residence.

-The process of deinstitutionalization of institutions for placement of children without parents and parental care, of children with disabilities and children with educational and social problems, should be implemented with transformation of the institutions and ensuring provision of assistance and care in forms, which are as close as possible to a family way of life and programs for child supporting children in acquiring knowledge and skills for independent life and taking care for themselves.
+The process of deinstitutionalization of the institutions for placement of children without parents and parental care, of children with disabilities and children with educational and social problems, should be implemented with transformation of the institutions and ensuring provision of assistance and care in forms, which are as close as possible to a family way of life and programs for child supporting children in acquiring knowledge and skills for independent life and taking care for themselves.